diegopacheco/diegopacheco-architecture-library/src/patterns/MESSAGE_ID.md

 * Traceability: When you have a unique MESSAGE_ID for each request, you can trace the entire lifecycle of that request across multiple services.
 This is especially useful in microservices architectures where a single user action may trigger multiple service calls.
 * Debugging: If an error occurs, having a MESSAGE_ID allows you to quickly locate all logs and events related to that specific request.
 This can significantly speed up the debugging process.
-* Monitoring: MESSAGE_IDs can be used to monitor the performance of requests as they pass through
+* Monitoring: MESSAGE_IDs can be used to monitor the performance of requests as they pass through different services.

-without a MESSAGE_ID, it becomes impossible to debug distributed systems.
+Without a MESSAGE_ID, it becomes impossible to debug distributed systems.